phw/picard-docs/source/usage/submit_acoustid.rst

 3. If the files are not matched, or you manually move them to match to a different track they could be submitted.
-The AcoustID icon for the tracks will show up in red (i.e.: unsubmitted status) and the "Submit" button will be enabled.
+The AcoustID icon for the tracks will show up in red (i.e.: unsubmitted status) and the :guilabel:`Submit` button will be enabled.

    .. image:: ../images/submit_acoustid_3.png
       :width: 100%